Maceris/Ikala-Plugins/Language/README.md

 They have a couple of entries, at least one of which should be filled out.

-* `cases` - Differing cases of the noun, as key value pairs.
-The keys will be the name of the case, and the value is the string form for that case.
 * `material` - The material that the noun is primarily made of
-* `plural` - Keys from number to the word for plural forms.
-If we provide 2, then 2 or more will be referred to by that, there may be multiple numbers for languages that have multiple plural words for things.
 * `tags` - A list of tags that apply to the noun

 Here is an example structure.

 ```
 burger:
-  cases:
-    possessive: 'burger\'s'
-  plural:
-    2: 'burgers'
   tags:
     - 'food'
 gun: